Are the Best and Most Impactful Years of My Life Behind Me?

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 (Jeremiah 29:11)

-I would love to pray for you in your Life Calling Valley, hear your story, or encourage you!
+I would love to pray for you in your Christian Calling Valley, hear your story, or encourage you!
 Feel free to comment below!

 R.J.
 Scherba Christian Coaching is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 R.J. only lists resources that she highly values and uses herself.